iamtrask/OM-Welcome-Package/README.md

 For more detailed information on each of our teams, click the links below:<br>

-[**Community Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Community%20Teams): Learning, Mentorship, Design, Writing, Social Media, Meetups, or Partnerships Teams.<br>
+[**Community Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Community%20Teams): Learning, Mentorship, Design, Writing, Social Media, Meet-ups, Partnerships<br>

-[**Development Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Development%20Teams): Cryptography, PyGrid, Web and Mobile, Natural Language Processing, Differential Privacy, Identity and Security, or Syft Core Teams.<br>
+[**Development Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Development%20Teams): Cryptography, PyGrid, Web and Mobile, Natural Language Processing, Differential Privacy, Identity and Security, Syft Core<br>

-[**Research Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Research%20Teams): Research Teams. <----- @iamtrask, need more info
+[**Research Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Research%20Teams): Research Teams List <----- @iamtrask, need more info

 <br><br><br>

 ## Getting Started

-Once you have an idea of the best place for you to get involved in our community...
+<br><br>
+### Join Slack
+The first thing you should do is [join our Slack community](https://slack.openmined.org).
+This is the best place to ask questions, meet other team members, and stay up to date on what's going on in the community.<br>

+Once you have joined the Slack organization, there are many channels that you can join for help and community, including:

+- **Location Based Channels:**  Search for the closest major city or your country name to chat with others from your area!
+- **Topic Based Channels:**  Start your search with topic_, for instance, *#topic_beginner_questions* or *#topic_jobs_in_ai*
+- **Community Channels:**  Start your search with community_, for instance, *#community_udacity_course* or *#community_women-of-om*
+- **Library Channels:**  For questions/communication about specific OpenMined libraries.
+Start your search with lib_, for instance, *#lib_pysyft, #lib_pygrid, #lib_pydp, #lib_syft_js, #lib_syfertext,* etc.

+<br><br>
+### Apply for Mentorship
+Next, you should [join our mentorship program](https://forms.gle/6b3HXZtufMwa9cxaA).
+OpenMined Mentors are here to help you get started, and to walk you through the steps to becoming an active member of OpenMined.

+-----> INSERT EXTERNAL MENTORSHIP PIPELINE HERE <-----

+If you're interested in this type of guidance, [click here to receive mentorship](https://forms.gle/6b3HXZtufMwa9cxaA).

+<br><br>
+### Setting Up
+....
+SHOULD INCLUDE THINGS LIKE DEPENDENCIES, WHAT TO LOAD, ETC.

+<br><br>
+### Learning
+....
+SHOULD INCLUDE LINKS TO TUTORIALS, GOOD FIRST ISSUES, LEARNING TEAM RESOURCES, ETC. (SEE NICK's DOC AND HELENA's AIRTABLE)

 <br><br><br>